Using Lambda's Managed Slurm#

 bash -c 'printf "\n===== Node: $(hostname) =====\n"; nvidia-smi -L'

-This command performs the same task as above but runs nvidia-smi -L
+This command performs the same task as above but runs nvidia-smi -L inside an

 NVIDIA CUDA container instead of directly on the compute nodes.
 The output is